bfox9900/CAMEL99-FORTH/README.md

 Kernel in Super Cart RAM.
 This lets you use the 32K CPU RAM for your programs.

 ### *NOTICE*
-As of April 2022 the library files have not all been vetted and many will crash.
+As of May 10, 2022 the library files have not all been vetted and some will crash.
 This is primarily due to optimization assumptions made for ITC code that do not work with the DTC code.

-Needless to say the ITC version of INLINE does not work at this time.
+MTASK99 gives this system multi-tasking and it works INLINE  gives you some pretty good speed-ups on code fragments and it works.

 ### Important differences